kizu/TotalSpaces.alfredworkflow/Readme.md

 To make things even faster, you can rename the keyword to something with one letter, like `s` or `d`, but I would keep `ts` as a default, so it wouldn't conflict with other workflows.

+You can also set up a hotkey to call the workflow, just open up the workflow in Alfred.app's Workflows editor, double click the empty “Hotkey” item and enter the desired hotkey.

 ### Moving current active window to a space

 After you have selected a space and before you have selected it, you can hold the `ctrl` key, in that case selecting a space would move the current active window to this space instead of switching to it.